InterDigitalInc/AdvantEDGE/docs/concepts.md

 > _AdvantEDGE currently only supports single node K8s host deployment_

-Containers belong to one of 3 types
+Containers belong to one of 3 groups

-Type | Description
+Groups | Description
 ---------|------------
 _Core_   | micro-services implementing the AdvantEDGE controller functionality _Dependency_ | 3rd party micro-services upon which the Core micro-services depends